Radiation: Does iodine help? | DW | 04.03.2022

 In the case of a contamination, radioactive waste settles on the surface of the body.

-It may sound stupid, but the first thing people should do in those cases is wash off the radioactive waste with normal soap and water.
+It may sound ridiculous, but the first thing people should do in those cases is wash off the radioactive waste with normal soap and water.

 A "radioactive incorporation" is far more dangerous.
 Once radioactive waste has made its way into the body, it's almost impossible to flush it out again.